 1. Plug in the power/electrical cord.
 2. Gently push the unit into position.
 Be careful not to entangle the cord.
 3. Re-check the leveling, from front to back and side to side.
 Make any necessary adjustments.
-The unit's top surface should be approximately 1/8" (3 mm) below the countertop.
-4. Install the anti-tip bracket.
-5. Remove the interior packing material and wipe out the inside of the unit with a clean, water-dampened cloth.
+The unit's top surface should be approximately $1/8"$ (3 mm) below the countertop.
+4. Remove the interior packing material and wipe out the inside of the unit with a clean, water-dampened cloth.